 Building smart processes to streamline the workflow can make the work easier and the results more reliable, which keeps my head above water and my clients happy."

 ~ Mark Mason, Land Surveyor interviewed for Lifehacker

 If you're thinking of writing for high-visibility publications, and you're wondering whether it's a good use of your time, there's one thing you should know: While most high-visibility publications require original content, many allow you to syndicate the published article after a short waiting period of 10 to 14 days.

 But what does it mean to syndicate your published articles?

-When you syndicate an article, you republish the same article to other websites, including those high-visibility publications that accept syndicated content.
+When you syndicate an article, you republish the same article to other websites, including those publications that accept syndicated content.

 Some publications require you to change the title of the original article before publishing it elsewhere.
 Almost all request that you link back to the original article.
 Here is a five-step workflow for syndicating published articles: